How to Overcome Interview Anxiety

 Plus, it shows the hiring manager that you’ve done your homework and are invested in the opportunity.

-Pro tip: If you know who you interviewing with, look the person up on LinkedIn.
-You may find that you share a professional contacts, interests, or maybe even an alma mater.
+Pro tip: If you know who you are interviewing with, look the person up on LinkedIn.
+You may find that you share professional contacts, interests, or maybe even an alma mater.
 Any shared connection can help you build personal rapport with the interviewer.

 Practice makes perfect